Daniel-Tomov/codemonkey/README.md

 :white_check_mark: Make register page look pretty

-:white_check_mark: Create a function to submit code to the backend
+:white_check_mark: Create a function to submit code to the backend (this function now submits code output from Skulpt as well)

-:white_check_mark: Receive code execution details from the backend
+:white_check_mark: Receive code execution details from the backend (now recieves completion status of the question)

 :white_check_mark: Create a page that recieves challenges and displays them to the user.